elavoie/ssb-tokens/ROADMAP.md

-           [x] Require 'init' prior to running all other commands [x] Use a different local ssb-db for alpha release ('~/.ssb-tokens') [x] Add automatic matching of token-types from token name for 'give' [ ] Update Documentation
+           [x] Require 'init' prior to running all other commands [x] Use a different local ssb-db for alpha release ('~/.ssb-tokens') [x] Add automatic matching of token-types from token name for 'give' [ ] Paper
+       [ ] Update API to create operations without automatic publishing on the database
+       [ ] Refactor to use decimal.js for arbitrary-precision operations
+           (ERC20 tokens expect 256-bits uint for amounts while JavaScript uses doubles (max 52-bits uint) [ ] Use a single global Decimal constructor with precision limited to 78 digits (just enough to represent all uint256 numbers supported by ERC20) [ ] Redefine valueOf to throw exception to prevent accidental usage of primitive operations [ ] Modify type for `amount` to use string instead of Number, with maximum 78 characters [ ] Modify serialization of create, give, and burn operations to use a string [ ] Modify API input validation for amounts to support strings and tests for loss of precision when using numbers
+           [ ] Modify queries to return amounts as Decimal object instead of Number [ ] Modify unit tests to use new semantics for decimals [ ] Modify doc/api.md and help/* to reflect new semantics for decimals [ ] Implement simulator of ERC20 transactions (see experiments roadmap) [ ] Measure performance
+       [ ] Optimize to run in reasonable time on Raspberry Pi 4 [ ] Update SSB-Tokens paper and submit to Middleware 2023 [ ] Update Documentation
         [ ] README
             [ ] Update with complete instruction for installation and bootstrap [ ] Clean-up unused commands
             [ ] Manually check all README example applications [ ] Add link to API documentation
-        [ ] API
+            [ ] Write guide on how to implement equivalents to ERC20 smart-contracts on ssb-tokens [ ] API
-            [ ] Second pass for clean up and consistency [ ] Paper
+            [ ] Second pass for clean up and consistency
-       [ ] Implement simulator of ERC20 transactions
-       [ ] Measure performance
-       [ ] Optimize to run in reasonable time on Raspberry Pi 4 [ ] Update SSB-Tokens paper and submit to Middleware 2023

 # 3. Improvements towards 1.0
     [ ] Support for more use cases